The Home Depot Adds New Enhancements to Pro Xtra Loyalty Program

 Expanded Tiered Program Offers Benefits That Keep Building for Pros

 ATLANTA, Jan.
-5, 2023 /PRNewswire/ -- Beginning today, The Home Depot has expanded its Pro Xtra loyalty program, unveiling new membership tiers and new benefits for professional contractors and builders.
+5, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Beginning today, The Home Depot has expanded its Pro Xtra loyalty program, unveiling new membership tiers and new benefits for professional contractors and builders.
 With three new tiers, Member, Elite, and VIP, Pros will enjoy more benefits than ever that keep building as they spend.

 When customers enroll in Pro Xtra, they gain access to specialized perks, business tools to better manage and grow their businesses, exclusive sales and events in stores and online, paint rewards and more.